What Is The Overloading Of Electric Actuator?

 - Use Fuses or overcurrent appliances for short circuit accidents

 Electric actuators are an essential part of industrial automation.
-In order to make the project safe and stable operation, it is very important to prevent the electric actuator from load phenomenon.
+In order to make the project safe and stable operation, it is very important to prevent the electric actuator from the load phenomenon.